piranna/piranna.github.io/pages/contributions.md

-As part of the development of [NodeOS](projects#NodeOS) to provide it some basic graphic capabilities, I added support for configurable backends on `node-canvas`, with the intention of being able to draw directly on the Linux `FbDev` framebuffer device instead of just only in memory.
-Backends support was already accepted in upstream code, but FbDev code is still pending of approval.
-In the future, plan is to add support for other graphic systems like accelerated Linux DRM/KMS, X11, Windows GDI, or OSX Metal.
+As part of the development of [NodeOS](projects#NodeOS) to provide it some basic graphic capabilities, I added support for configurable backends on `node-canvas`, with the intention of being able to draw directly on the Linux `FbDev` framebuffer device instead of just only in memory, in addition to X11 and Windows GDI (Win32 API).
+Backends support has been already accepted in upstream code, while FbDev, X11 and Win32 code are still pending of approval.
+In the future, I plan to add support for other graphic systems like accelerated Linux DRM/KMS or macOS Quartz.

-This project was later sponsored by [Ventrata](https://ventrata.com/) to add support for double-buffering, VSync and 24bits color mode.
+This project was later being sponsored by [Ventrata](https://ventrata.com/) to add improve FbDev backend adding support for double-buffering, VSync and 24bits color mode, and easing the path to add new *screen based* backends.

 ## [node-webrtc](https://github.com/node-webrtc/node-webrtc)